microsoft/playwright.dev/python/docs/api/class-page.md

   * `'networkidle'` - consider operation to be finished when there are no network connections for at least `500` ms.
 - returns: <[EventContextManager]>

-Performs action and wait for the next navigation.
+Performs action and waits for the next navigation.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 In case of navigation to a different anchor or navigation due to History API usage, the navigation will resolve with `null`.

 This resolves when the page navigates to a new URL or reloads.
 It is useful for when you run code which will indirectly cause the page to navigate. e.g. The click target has an `onclick` handler that triggers navigation from a `setTimeout`.
 Consider this example: